- No rewards breakdown available

 Frequently Asked Questions

-With the M&S Bank 0% Purchase Credit Card, you can earn 1 point per £1 spent at M&S and 1 point per £5 spent elsewhere.
-This translates to 1% cashback on spending at M&S and 0.2% cashback on spending elsewhere.
+With the M&S Bank Purchase Plus Credit Card, you earn 1 point per £5 spent at M&S and elsewhere, which will be converted into M&S vouchers.

-While many 0% APR credit cards have no annual fee, some may charge balance transfer fees or late payment fees.
-Always read the terms and conditions to understand any potential charges before applying.
+Most 0% APR credit cards do not charge an annual fee, but some may have balance transfer fees or foreign transaction fees.
+Always read the terms and conditions to avoid unexpected costs.